jestjs/jest/docs/en/GettingStarted.md

 ### Using TypeScript

-To use TypeScript in your tests, check [ts-jest](https://github.com/kulshekhar/ts-jest).
+To use TypeScript in your tests you can use [ts-jest](https://github.com/kulshekhar/ts-jest).